ABiswajitMohapatra/Large-Language-Model/README.md

 ## 📱 PWA / Installability

-BiswaLex ships with a `manifest.json` and `sw.js` service worker, so it can be installed as a standalone app on desktop and mobile (Add to Home Screen).
+Mastishk ships with a `manifest.json` and `sw.js` service worker, so it can be installed as a standalone app on desktop and mobile (Add to Home Screen).
 The service worker caches the app shell (`index.html`, manifest, icons) for fast, offline-tolerant loading, while API calls always go straight to the network.

 ---